Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming-part1.markdown

                 return nil
 }
 ```
-As you can see, it is just syntactic sugar as the `>>=` in Haskell above.
-If there's something in the optional then bind it to another optional (another monad).
-If none, then return none.
+As you can see, it is just syntactic sugar as the `>>=` in Haskell seen above.
+If there's something wrapped in current optional, then bind it to another optional (another monad).
+If none, then return none (still another monad, remember `.None` is also an `Optional`).

 Also, we can define the same operator `>>=` (aka bind) as Haskell.